How to Create a Business Disaster Recovery BDR Plan that Actually Works

 In our research, here’s some interesting data and statistics we discovered:

-- 75% of small business do not have a (BDR) plan. (not good, by the way)
+- 75% of small business do not have a business disaster recovery (BDR) plan. (not good, by the way)

-- 93% of companies that operate without a strategic Disaster Recovery plan, and end up suffering a data disaster, typically go out of business within one year according to (PhoenixNAP).
+- 93% of companies that operate without a strategic business disaster recovery (BDR) plan, and end up suffering a data disaster, typically go out of business within one year according to (PhoenixNAP).

-In your (BDR) plan, you’ll need to address things like finding alternative (or strategic) suppliers for materials, especially if you’re in an industry like manufacturing, retail, or similar.
+In your business disaster recovery (BDR) plan, you’ll need to address things like finding alternative (or strategic) suppliers for materials, especially if you’re in an industry like manufacturing, retail, or similar.

 You’ll want to communicate with your customers about commitments and ongoing issues related to limited materials, goods, orders, and product/service delivery times.

-Your BDR plan you’ll need to consider the possibility of suppliers not being able to deliver.
+Your business disaster recovery BDR plan will need to consider the possibility of suppliers not being able to deliver.
 If you rely on just-in-time (JIT) delivery methods, logistics may still be limited for a period of time.

 Canceled orders due to COVID-19